neos/fusion-form/README.md

 **Backend Module**

-In backend modules the `Neos.Fusion.Form:Neos.BackendModule.FieldContainer` prototype is used to render fields with labels and error messages.
+Forms for backend modules basically work the same as in the frontend but the additional prototyoe `Neos.Fusion.Form:Neos.BackendModule.FieldContainer` can be used to render fields with translated labels and error messages using the dafault markup of the neos backend.

-HINT: To render a backend module with fusion you have to set the `defaultViwObjectName` to the `Neos\Fusion\View\FusionView::class` in the controller class.
+HINT: To render a backend module with fusion you have to set the `defaultViwObjectName` to the `Neos\Fusion\View\FusionView::class` in the controller class and be aware that you have to include all required fusion explicitly.

 ATTENTION: This prototype is not meant to be used in the frontend.
 Create project specific field containers instead.